 > In Java, we use method overloading and method overriding to achieve polymorphism.

 1. Method Overloading in Java – This is an example of compile time (or static polymorphism) because which method is to be called is determined by the arguments we pass while calling methods.
-This happens at runtime compile time so this type of polymorphism is known as compile time polymorphism.
+This happens at compile time so this type of polymorphism is known as compile time polymorphism.
 2. Method Overriding in Java – This is an example of runtime time (or dynamic polymorphism).

 Runtime polymorphism or Dynamic Method Dispatch is a process in which a call to an overridden method is resolved at runtime rather than compile-time.